kaplanh/qr-code-component-main/README.md

 ## Description

-Project aims to create google landing page.
+Project aims to create QR Cose Card.

 ## Problem Statement

--   Your company has recently started on a project that aims to create a landing page.
+-   Your company has recently started on a project that aims to create a QR-Code Card.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton